KiranMahendrakar93/MLOps_zoomcamp/README.md

 # MLOps_zoomcamp

-This repository is for practice
+This repository is for practicing MLOps